Visit our other Wisconsin Historical Society websites!

 This photograph is...

-Description: Jesus Salas, center, is the leader of Obreros Unidos (United Workers), a Chicano migrant workers' rights group started in the 1960s for the improvement of...
+Description: Jesus Salas, right, is the leader of Obreros Unidos (United Workers), a Chicano migrant workers' rights group started in the 1960s for the improvement of w...

 If you didn't find the material you searched for, our Library Reference Staff can help.